 Soak the rice as an extra step for a more plump grain and even textured cooking result.
-In your cooker or stovetop pot. allow a 1:1 ratio of rice:water to soak for 30 minutes.
-When done do not pour out the water and simply proceed to cooking.
+In your cooker or on the stovetop use a 1:1 ratio of rice to water and soak for 30 minutes.
+When done do not pour out the water but simply proceed to cooking as is.

 Cook the rice.
 For the best stovetop results boil at medium heat with a closed lid until reaching a boil.
 Allow a rice to remain at this boil for two minutes before lowering the heat for another 3 minutes.
 Bring the heat to a lower simmer for the final five to seven minutes.Mix the Sushi Rice vinegar into the hot cooked rice on a large flat plate or platter.
 Let it cool at room temperature for 1-2 hours.
 Once cooled to room temperature set aside and cover with cloth or paper towel until all sushi making ingredients are prepared for assembly.
 Do not store the seasoned rice in the refrigerator prior to making sushi. .

 Nigiri SushiOverload the sushi mold compartments with sushi rice and gently press to compact into dense cubes.Lightly wet both the sushi mold and your fingertips with water or sushi vinegar to prevent rice sticking.
 Rice can instantly be released from mold and topped with fresh cut fish.